-A notable degree of variability was observed between models when examining CEFu modeling and the determination of optimal thresholds based on minimum inhibitory concentration (MIC).
-One key factor is the variation in the studied population among the different research studies.
+A notable degree of variability was observed between models when examining CEFu modeling and the determination of optimal thresholds based on minimum inhibitory concentration (MIC) with higher variability of the thresholds when hypoalbuminemia occurs.
+An interesting key factor is the variation in the studied population among the different research studies.
 These differences included the age of patients, their critical illness status, the number of samples collected, the timing of sample collection, the presence or absence of hypoalbuminemia, and the use of cardiopulmonary bypass.
 Additionally, the method employed for sample processing, such as UF or ED, introduced another source of variability.
-It is noteworthy that a recent paper reported significant differences in the parameters Bmax and Kd between in vitro UF and in vivo IV microdialysis(30).
-30 The choice between UF and ED is particularly important, as it influences the determination of the free drug fraction.
+It is noteworthy that a recent paper reported significant differences in the parameters Bmax and Kd between in vitro UF and in vivo IV microdialysis.
+(30) The choice between UF and ED is particularly important, as it influences the determination of the free drug fraction.
 While ED is regarded as the gold standard method, it is also known for its time-consuming nature.
 Conversely, UF is a more straightforward approach but is sensitive to a range of analytical conditions.
-(31)Furthermore, both UF and ED are influenced by temperature, with centrifugation speed and time also serving as critical variables for ultrafiltration.
-31
+Both UF and ED are influenced by temperature, and UF is particularly affected by centrifugation speed and time.
+(31) It is also important to note that these analytical considerations may vary depending on the physico-chemical properties of the drug being studied.

+The significance of external validation in ensuring the reliability of the study's findings cannot be overstated.
+Consequently, the predictive performance of the models under investigation was rigorously assessed, despite the limited sample size in this single-center prospective cohort (N=62).
+Although this limitation is acknowledged, the use of combined fit metrics provided valuable insights, revealing that certain models demonstrated a higher degree of reliability compared to others.
+It is important to interpret these results with caution, as their validation requires replication and further extensive investigation.

+Interestingly, although the Gregoire, Heffernan, and Hartman models demonstrated satisfactory metrics during external validation, we observed differences in concordance between Hartman and the other two models.
+Gregoire and Heffernan formed a concordance group with high similarity (93%), while Hartman showed lower concordance—85% with Heffernan and 79% with Gregoire.
+This intriguing result may be attributed to Hartman’s higher MSE and MPE.
+Given the greater variability in MPE for the Hartman model, we hypothesize that the Gregoire and Heffernan models offer better predictive performance, with Heffernan being the strongest overall due to its lowest MPE, RMSE, RMSE%, and highest R².

 Transitioning from modeling concepts to clinical implications, the primary objective was to ascertain whether the CEF dosing regimen was sufficient to achieve the therapeutic objectives.
 Although the retrospective cohort study possessed evident limitations, it has been observed that when employing a CEFu threshold of 1 mg/L, PTA is 95.7% across all models.
 Consequently, the level of concordance among these models was relatively high.
 However, as the thresholds increased, inter-model variability may start to impact clinical conclusions regarding the effectiveness of CEF.